luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 If you prefer, we've encapsulated all setup procedures inside a single :code:`.exe` file you can download `here <https://github.com/luxonis/depthai/releases/download/v2.0.0/DepthAI_setup.exe>`__ and skip the :ref:`Setup` section.

-When downloaded and ran, it will install all necessary components and package requirements.
+When downloaded and run, it will install all necessary components and package requirements.
 Once finished, it will run the demo script automatically

 Setup
 #####

-In this section, I will describe how to install the demo script manually with command line
+In this section, I will describe how to install the demo script manually with a command line

 Download demo script
 ********************